 We offer a defined contribution retirement benefit to all eligible PolyOne participants through the Qualified Savings Plan.
-The Qualified Savings Plan provides employees with individual retirement accounts funded by (1) an automatic PolyOne-paid contribution of 2% of employee eligible earnings, and (2) an employer-paid match on employee contributions dollar-for-dollar on the first 3% of earnings the employee contributes plus \$0.50 per dollar on the next 3% of earnings the employee contributions to the Qualified Savings Plan to \$18,000 (\$24,000 for participants over age 50) and earnings upon which employee/employer contributions are limited to \$265,000 in 2015.
+The Qualified Savings Plan provides employees with individual retirement accounts funded by contributions including an employer-paid match on employee contributions dollar-for-dollar on the first 3% of earnings the employee contributes plus \$0.50 per dollar on the next 3% of earnings the employee contributes.
+The Internal Revenue Code limits employee contributions to the Qualified Savings Plan to \$18,000 (\$24,000 for participants over age 50), and earnings upon which employee/employer contributions may be made are limited to \$270,000 in 2017.